ComicNyans/frogsoup_app/README.md

 This is a front end for SoupNFTs of the ToadKiller project
 ## Frog Soup Front_End

-to run locally first, clone the repo to you local pc
+To run locally first, clone the repo to you local pc

 Navigate to the folder and open it in your code editor the run npm i ethers --legacy-peer-deps to install deps.